Living with mesothelioma on a daily basis is extremely tiring. Anything that helps to conserve your much-needed energy is a valuable service.

 When traveling, it’s a good idea to check with the local DMV to find out if they recognize disability placards from other states.

-If you have any questions, contact your state’s Department of Motor Vehicles for assistance.
+If you have any questions, contact your state’s DMV for assistance.